 BCLA may be able to provide the following services:

 The event was made possible thanks to the generous donations of several sponsors.
-Three Platinum Sponsors made substantial contributions.
-They were: Nance Cacciatore, Shuster & Saben, and Kenneth F. Tworoger.
+The law firm of Shuster & Saben was the Presenting Sponsor for the event.

 Gold Sponsors were Allender & Allender, PA, Brevard County Bar Foundation, Kenneth F. Tworoger, Attorney at Law, Michael and Roma Kahn, Michael Kahn, PA and Nance Cacciatore.

 Silver Sponsors were: Alpizar Law, Caruso, Swerbilow & Wald, PA, Leslie J. Castaldi, PA, Derrick Connell, Esq., Dean Mead Law Firm, Bud & Kim Deffebach, Carmine Gigliotti, Attorney at Law, GrayRobinson, The Law Office of Michael Howard, Rob and Shelley Johnson, and The Honorable J. Preston and Betts Silvernail.